Hungkhuu04/Scrypt/README.md

 - New parser which is a modified version of the old parser to allow multiple statements to be parsed.

 - A format file for parsiing blocks of statements rather than individual expressions.
 Unlike calc it doesn't output the correct evaluation but rather the correct formating to ensure that there is proper indentation and parentheses especially for blocked statements such as IF,ELSE and WHILE.
+It is now updated to include functions definitions, function calls and array literals.

 - A Scrpyt file.
 This is used to evaulate blocks of statements and expressions.
+It is now updated to include functions definitions, function calls and array literals.

 # How to Use